 - The faster your business is moving, the more frequently you will need to meet

 Below are some numbers we get out of a customized dashboard in HubSpot.
-This helps make sure both sales and marketing understands what they are accountable to.
+This helps make sure both sales and marketing understand what they are accountable to.

 Number of New Sales Opportunities Trend